-Groundwater was not encountered in any of the three test pits excavated as part of this investigation.
-The test pits were excavated in early November, and the groundwater level was likely to be on its way down towards its seasonal low.
+Groundwater was not encountered in any of the five test pits excavated as part of this investigation.
+The test pits were excavated in mid-November, and the groundwater level was likely to be on its way down towards its seasonal low.
 No springs were observed on the property, and no plants indicative of shallow groundwater conditions were observed on the property.
-It should be noted, however, that groundwater seeps were observed in test pits excavated in the adjacent Copper Crest West and Main Street West properties at the same time as the West Village Sliver test pits were excavated.
+It should be noted, however, that groundwater seeps were observed in test pits excavated in the nearby Copper Crest West and Main Street West properties just prior to The Overlook-Phase I test pits being excavated (IGES, 2016a, 2016b).
+Additionally, seeps are known to emanate from the road cut along Powder Ridge Road during the spring.

-Given the existing data, it is expected that groundwater levels will fluctuate both seasonally and annually, and the risk associated with shallow groundwater hazards is considered moderate.
+Given the existing data, it is expected that groundwater levels will fluctuate both seasonally and annually, and the risk associated with shallow groundwater hazards is considered low to moderate.
 Spring thaw and runoff are likely to significantly contribute to elevated groundwater conditions.
 However, shallow groundwater issues can be mitigated through appropriate grading measures and/or the avoidance of the construction of basement levels, or constructing basements with foundation drains.